Heinz Gstrein: Political engagement in the Swiss minaret dispute

 In the run-up to the plebiscite on the minaret initiative in Switzerland in 2009, he was involved in the camp of supporters.
 He wanted to draw attention to the increasing Islamization since the 1970s, which began in Egypt, Algeria and Iran.
-The public impact of Islam's claim to power would now have reached Switzerland as well, which is why he supported and supported the minaret initiative in order to set a signal against "political Islamization".
+The public impact of Islam's claim to power would now have reached Switzerland as well, which is why he supported the minaret initiative in order to set a signal against "political Islamization".
 The minaret is usually a sign of victory and visibility for Islam.
 In addition, many Islamic states did not or no longer have the right to counter the construction and restoration of Christian churches.

 In 2010 he wrote an opinion on the unconstitutionality and particular danger of the organization Islamic Central Council Switzerland (IZRS).
 In it he demanded their ban because it was not compatible with Swiss legal norms.

 Opponents of the initiative and daily newspapers like the Basler Zeitung tried to professionally disqualify him and thus discredit him.
 Gstrein was able to rehabilitate the majority and continue his teaching as a lecturer for Balkan studies at the University of Vienna.
 Gstrein was also a columnist of the Viennese Die Furche and hephaestus wien.